soz-live/soz-live.github.io/index.md

 ## Examples

-Below are some exaples created with the project:
+Below are some examples created with the project:

 {% include carousel.html height="75" unit="%" duration="3" number="1" %}